AnnaMDuong/AnnaMDuong/README.md

 ## ˚₊‧꒰ა Hey there! ໒꒱ ‧₊˚

-I'm Anna-Maria, a computer science student based in Canada.
+I'm Anna-Maria, a Computer Science student based in Canada.

 <!--